-Investing and setting up factories in Latin America is part of the global supply chain, which can supply the North American or European markets nearby.
+Investing and setting up factories in Latin America as part of the global supply chain can supply nearby North American or European markets.

 An Overview of the Latin American Market:

-In recent years, under the trade conflict between the United States and China, Latin America, especially Mexico and Brazil, has become one of the locations for companies to transfer and disperse China’s supply chains.
-Under the trend of regional integration and supply chain changes, Latin American countries are once again being valued by multinational companies.
-Subsequently, under the impact of the COVID-19 epidemic in 2020, global economic and trade activities have undergone considerable changes.
+In recent years, as a result of the trade conflict between the United States and China, many multinational companies in China have chosen to diversify their supply chains.
+Latin America, especially Mexico and Brazil, has become one of the primary locations for companies to relocate.
+Latin American countries are once again being valued by multinational companies and are seeing a new trend of regional integration and supply chain changes.
+Due to the impact of the COVID-19 epidemic in 2020, global economic and trade activities have undergone considerable changes.

 Relevant Customs Unions for the Latin American Market:

 In recent years, the Latin American region has actively carried out regional economic integration.
 So far, there have been several customs unions: Central American Common Market (CACM), Caribbean Community (CARICOM), Andean Community (ANDEAN), and Southern Common Market (MERCOSUR).
-And large FTAs: the United States-Mexico-Canada Agreement (USMCA), the United States-Central America and Dominican Free Trade Agreement (CAFTA-DR), the Pacific Alliance (PA), and the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP).
+The region also major FTAs, including: the United States-Mexico-Canada Agreement (USMCA), the United States-Central America and Dominican Free Trade Agreement (CAFTA-DR), the Pacific Alliance (PA), and the Comprehensive and Progressive Agreement for Trans-Pacific Partnership (CPTPP).
 The rich regional economic and trade agreements in Latin America provide countries with a good trade foundation and business opportunities for development.

 Market Development in Latin American Countries: